 What to Do After Getting Hit by a Drunk Driver

 It is difficult to know what to do after a car accident, and the chaos and confusion of an accident scene are overwhelming for anyone regardless of the circumstances.
 When a drunk driver is involved, however, there are even more issues to deal with.
 It is important for victims of drunk drivers to be represented by a personal injury lawyer who understands drunk driving cases.
-Our experienced Pennsylvania auto accident lawyers at Ostroff Injury Law have years of experience handling car crash cases and have recovered millions of dollars on behalf of our clients.
+Our experienced Pennsylvania auto accident lawyers at Ostroff Godshall Injury and Accident Lawyers have years of experience handling car crash cases and have recovered millions of dollars on behalf of our clients.
 We are skilled negotiators and aggressive litigators who know how to get our clients the compensation to which they are legally entitled.
 Call us today to schedule your free consultation.

 Pennsylvania DUI by the Numbers

 The Pennsylvania DUI Association reports that 26 percent of all traffic deaths in our state in 2017 were related to alcohol.
 This means that more than one out of every four traffic deaths were caused by a drunk driver.
 Here are some quick facts about DUI deaths in Pennsylvania:

 - 293 people died in alcohol-related crashes in Pennsylvania in 2017.
 This is about .8 deaths per day.
 An additional 18 people were injured by drunk drivers every day.